sonic-net/sonic-utilities/doc/Command-Reference.md

 ### CMIS debug rx-output

-This command enables or disables RX output on a specified port.
-It is a standard CMIS diagnostic control used for controlling rx-side link between the host switch and the transceiver module.
+The command disables RX input by muting the optical receiver on the module, preventing it from detecting incoming signals.

 **sfputil debug rx-ouput**